 Born in Brasília, Brazil, Elisa has always loved visuals and their impact on people.
-Growing up in a city that was completely planned and developed in the late 1950s, modern lines, shapes and composition built her perspective and understanding of the world.
+Growing up, she would spend hours and hours taking photos, enthusiastically watching movies, writing stories and sketching fashion collections while dreaming of becoming a designer.
+Developing her perspective and understanding of the world while in a city that was completely planned and developed in the late 1950s, she was also affected by the modern lines, shapes and colors in her surroundings.

-Since 2014, she has been working as a cinematographer on fiction and documentary pieces, besides music videos and branded content.
-She is mostly interested in films that promote diverse narratives and shed light on social justice themes, while using visual storytelling intensively and engaging the audience with beautiful frames, but is open to different genres and styles.
+Her interest is mostly focused on films that promote diverse narratives and shed light on social justice themes, emotionally connecting with the audience.
+She believes in the power of visual storytelling and beautiful frames, being open to different genres and styles.

 follow @elisasouzac for more